DrayWilliams1/sChallenge_WebClient/README.md

 **Note**: This app was completed as a side-project under a time-limit so some time-optimizing adjustments were made to provide basic system functionality.
 ## How to Run
+**Note** The Web API should be running before any app interaction to facilitate back-end operations (see sChallenge_WebAPI for details).

 First, download this repo to your computer.

 It is recommended to use Visual Studio Code (VSC) to run this application.